abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/How-to-Design-Multi-Lingual-Entity.md

 dotnet ef database update
 ```

-Add the following code to the `ConfigureServices` method of the `BookStoreEntityFrameworkCoreModule`.
+Add the following code to the `ConfigureServices` method of the `BookStoreEntityFrameworkCoreModule`:

 ```csharp
  Configure<AbpEntityOptions>(options =>